 She points to the more than 2.4 million service hours employees have collectively logged through the firm’s Global Volunteer Month program since 2006.
 She and her nearly all-women team also coordinate year-round employee volunteerism and all firm and employee giving, grant-making and scholarships.
-They also spearhead Morgan Stanley’s Annual Appeal (employee giving campaign) and coordinate the firm’s Strategy Challenge, a program in which employees are paired up with nonprofits to solve their strategic issues.
+They spearhead Morgan Stanley’s Annual Appeal (employee giving campaign) and coordinate the firm’s Strategy Challenge, a pro-bono program in which employees are paired up with nonprofits to help solve key strategic questions.

-Recently, under Joan’s direction, the firm launched the Morgan Stanley Global Alliance for Children’s Health to fight stress, anxiety and depression in young people, a cause to which Morgan Stanley has donated $20 million.
-“I was struck by the fact that suicide is one of the leading causes of death in children,” she says.
-“You can’t see a statistic like that and not want to invest in changing it.”
+Recently, under Joan’s direction, the firm launched the Morgan Stanley Global Alliance for Children’s Mental Health to fight stress, anxiety and depression in young people, a cause to which Morgan Stanley has donated over $20 million.
+The Alliance has benefitted over 11 million children, families and educators since February 2020.

-A partner of the newly formed Institute for Inclusion, Joan recognized the need for employees to be able to take action in the ongoing racial justice movement.
+A partner of Morgan Stanley’s Institute for Inclusion, Joan recognized the need for employees to be able to take action in the ongoing racial justice movement.
 She and her team pulled together grants, employee contributions and matched funds for the NAACP Legal Defense and Education Fund.
 And over the next five years, in partnership with the Institute for Inclusion, the Morgan Stanley Foundation committed $20 million to help address systemic inequities in education and career outcomes for young adults from low-to-moderate income backgrounds with a focus on ethnically diverse students.

-Quickly responding to the COVID-19 pandemic, she led (from home) the firm’s $25 million commitment to fight hunger, support those on the frontlines and help low-income communities, which were hit harder by both the disease and economic loss.
-She’s been managing the firm’s responses to natural disasters in the many parts of the world where the firm operates, but COVID “is affecting every single community in every market we serve.”
+Quickly responding to the COVID-19 pandemic, she led (from home) the firm’s $30 million commitment to fight hunger, support those on the frontlines and help low-income communities, which were hit harder by both the disease and economic loss.
+She manages the firm’s responses to natural disasters and humanitarian crises in the many parts of the world where the firm operates.

 For Joan, her most memorable work followed the 9/11 attacks, setting up a foundation to help victims’ families and ultimately providing $21 million in services and support.
 At the time, Joan, who had worked in one of the towers in years prior, was mourning the loss of a friend but found comfort in helping grieving families.